Statuses in Latin with translation. Quotes in Latin with translation

 Sola mater amanda est et pater honestandus est.

-Only a mother deserves love, a father deserves respect.
+Only a mother is worthy of love, only a father is worthy of respect.

 To be loved, be worthy of love.